dreideldoc/dreidel-docs/README.rst

-Reactive-Pay
+Dreidel-Pay
 ========

-Reactive-Pay is a reliable and fast framework for payment processing system builders and developers.
+Dreidel Pay is a reliable and fast framework for payment processing system builders and developers.
 Aim of this project is to provide a reliable framework/core for rapid payment and classy wallets development.

 $project is a set of micro-service, that could be used independently and attached as an add-on feature to any established system,